Shane O'Neill (Cork hurler): Club

-O'Neill was a beneficiary of the under-age hurling boom with Bishopstown between 2003 and 2007.
-Back-to-back minor championship medals in 2003 and 2004 were followed by back-to-back under-21 championship medals in 2006 and 2007.
+O'Neill played with Bishopstown in a period when the club won back-to-back minor championship medals (in 2003 and 2004) and back-to-back under-21 championship medals (in 2006 and 2007).

-In 2006 O'Neill was a key member of Bishopstown's top team that faced Carrigtwohill in the final of the premier intermediate championship.
+In 2006 O'Neill was a member of the Bishopstown team that faced Carrigtwohill in the final of the premier intermediate championship.
 A 0-20 to 1-11 victory gave him a Cork Premier Intermediate Hurling Championship medal.

 Inter-county

 O'Neill first lined out with Cork in the minor grade in 2003.
-A disappointing season followed, however, in 2004 he won his first Munster medal as Cork ended Tipperary's hopes of four-in-a-row with a 2-13 to 3-8 victory.
+In the following season, 2004, he won his first Munster medal as Cork ended Tipperary's hopes of four-in-a-row with a 2-13 to 3-8 victory.

-The following year O'Neill was a key member of the Cork under-21 team.
-He won a Munster medal in his debut year, as Cork defeated old rivals Tipperary by 4-8 to 0-13.
+The following year O'Neill was a member of the Cork under-21 team.
+He won a Munster Under-21 Hurling Championship medal in his debut year, as Cork defeated Tipperary by 4-8 to 0-13.

 Two years later and O'Neill was appointed captain of the Cork under-21 team.
-He won a second Munster medal on that occasion following a 1-20 to 0-10 trouncing of Waterford.
+He won a second Munster medal on that occasion following a 1-20 to 0-10 win over Waterford.

 By 2005 O'Neill's performances for the Cork minor and under-21 teams brought him to the attention of the senior selectors.
 He was a member of the extended panel during Cork's All-Ireland victory.
 He won a Munster medal in 2006 as an unused substitute.

 On 17 June 2007 O'Neill made his senior championship debut in a 5-15 to 3-18 Munster semi-final defeat by Waterford.
-The following few seasons saw Cork go into decline, however, a highlight for O'Neill was being appointed captain of the team in 2011.
+The following few seasons saw Cork go into decline.
+In 2011, O'Neill was appointed captain of the team.

 O'Neill lined out in his second Munster decider in 2013, however, Cork faced a 0-24 to 0-15 defeat by Limerick.
 On 8 September 2013 he lined out against Clare in his first All-Ireland final.
 Three second-half goals through Conor Lehane, Anthony Nash and Pa Cronin, and a tenth point of the game from Patrick Horgan gave Cork a one-point lead as injury time came to an end.
 A last-gasp point from corner-back Domhnall O'Donovan earned Clare a 0-25 to 3-16 draw.
-The replay on 28 September was regarded as one of the best in recent years.
-Clare's Shane O'Donnell was a late addition to the team, and went on to score a hat-trick of goals in the first nineteen minutes of the game.
-Patrick Horgan top scored for Cork, however, further goals from Conor McGrath and Darach Honan secured a 5-16 to 3-16 victory for Clare.
+The replay on 28 September saw Clare's Shane O'Donnell score a hat-trick of goals in the first nineteen minutes of the game.
+Patrick Horgan was top scorer for Cork, however, further goals from Conor McGrath and Darach Honan secured a 5-16 to 3-16 victory for Clare.

-In 2014 O'Neill won his first Munster medal on the field of play as goals by Séamus Harnedy and Paudie O'Sullivan gave Cork a 2-24 to 0-24 victory over Limerick.
+In 2014, O'Neill won his first Munster Senior Hurling Championship medal on the field of play as goals by Séamus Harnedy and Paudie O'Sullivan gave Cork a 2-24 to 0-24 victory over Limerick.